 Card payments traditionally consist of two steps: authorization (when a customer’s bank approves a payment) and capture (when they charge a card).
 SCA introduces an additional, mandatory step to that process: authentication.
-To perform a payment, a customer needs to authenticate it.
-Usually he does it by responding to a prompt his bank sends him and providing additional information.
+To perform a payment, the customer needs to authenticate it.
+Usually, he does it by responding to a prompt his bank sends him and providing additional information.
 It may be something he knows (like a password, a PIN), something he uses (like his phone) or something he is (like a fingerprint).
 SCA requires using at least two of this information to authenticate a payment.

 For example, Google Pay and Apple Pay already support that kind of payment flows.
 They built an additional layer of authentication into their payment systems.